EcoExtreML/STEMMUS_SCOPE/docs/STEMMUS_SCOPE_on_CRIB.md

       provides parameter inputs for PROSPECT, leaf_biochemical, fluorescence, soil, canopy, aerodynamic, angles, photosynthetic temperature dependence functional parameters, etc.
+    - input_soilLayThick.csv (optional): A file to change the discretization of the soil layers of the STEMMUS model.
+An example of this file is in the root directory/example_data folder.
+This file should be copied into the InputPath folder.
+If this file exists, it will override the default settings of the soil layers.
+The file has three columns: 1) layer number, 2) layer thickness, and
+      3) maximum root depth.
+The user is free to change the values of the three columns.
+      Also, the number of rows determines the number of the soil layers and the total thickness of the soil column (sum of soil layer thickness).

 2. Config file: it is a text file that sets the paths **required** by the model.
 For example, see [config_file_crib.txt](../config_file_crib.txt) in this